wurmlab/genomicscourse/2021/practicals/reference_genome/read-cleaning.md

 └── WHATIDID.txt
 ```

-To inspect FastQC HTML report, copy the file to `~/www/tmp`.
-You can then view the file by clicking on the `~/www/tmp` link in your personal module page (e.g., bt007.genomicscourse.com).
+To inspect FastQC HTML report, copy the file `reads.pe2_fastqc.html` to `~/www/tmp`.
+Then, you can view it in a browser by going to your personal module page (e.g., bt007.genomicscourse.com) and clicking on the `~/www/tmp` link.

 What does the FastQC report tell you? ([the documentation clarifies what each plot means](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/) and [here is a reminder of what quality scores means](https://learn.gencore.bio.nyu.edu/ngs-file-formats/quality-scores/)).
 For comparison, have a look at some plots from other sequencing libraries: e.g, [[1]](img-qc/per_base_quality.png), [[2]](img-qc/qc_factq_tile_sequence_quality.png), [[3]](img-qc/per_base_sequence_content.png).